monix/monix.io/_tut/docs/3x/reactive/observable.md

 leak outside and majority of API is pure and the process of constructing and executing `Observable` is also pure.

 However, if you value referential transparency, watch out for impure functions.
-Fortunately, they are marked as impure with `@UnsafeBecauseImpure` annotation and explanation in ScalaDoc.
+Fortunately, they are marked as such with `@UnsafeBecauseImpure` annotation and explanation in ScalaDoc.
 Also, there should always be a pure replacement to solve your use case.

 For instance, convenient way to share `Observable` is using `Hot Observable` but it's not referentially transparent.
 Still, you could do the same using `doOnNext` or `doOnNextF` and purely functional concurrency structures from `Cats-Effect` such as
-`Ref` or `MVar` to share state in more controller manner.
+`Ref` or `MVar` to share state in more controlled manner.

 Still, decision is up to the user to choose what's better for him and his team.